stefankroes/ancestry/README.md

 end
 ```

-There are additional options for the columns in [Ancestry Database Columnl](#ancestry-database-column) and
+There are additional options for the columns in [Ancestry Database Column](#ancestry-database-column) and
 an explanation for `opclass` and `collation`.

 ```bash